2023 Most Affordable Online MSW Programs

 Advanced Generalist Practice

 This emphasis or concentration is a good option for students who intend to work in government- and community-sponsored agencies, assisting various types of clients, such as children or veterans.
 The curriculum for an MSW in advanced generalist practice gives students the problem-solving skills they need to help assess their clients' needs and develop appropriate treatment plans that involve human services.
 MSW majors are often required to take multiple experiential courses in generalist practice, as well as courses in human behavior, public policy, and social justice, so that they are well-prepared to apply their knowledge and skills in the workplace.
-According to the Bureau of Labor Statistics (BLS), median salaries for clinical social workers can range from $47,390 to $61,230, depending on the population a generalist is working with.
-The projected demand for social workers over the next decade varies from 5% to 12%.
+According to the Bureau of Labor Statistics (BLS), median salaries for clinical social workers can range from $49,130 to $61,190, depending on the population a generalist is working with.
+The projected demand for social workers over the next decade is slightly higher than the average rate at 9%.

 Clinical Social Work

-A concentration in health care prepares MSW graduates to work in hospitals and other health care facilities.
-Health care social workers assist patients who are ill or who've been hospitalized to better understand their illnesses, treatment plans, and options for related services and resources.
+A concentration in healthcare prepares MSW graduates to work in hospitals and other healthcare facilities.
+Healthcare social workers assist patients who are ill or who've been hospitalized to better understand their illnesses, treatment plans, and options for related services and resources.
 Online MSW in health care programs typically include many of the same core courses as generalist programs, including research courses and practicums, but they may also include concentration or elective courses in health care social work practice, working with older adults, understanding the life cycle, global health issues and policy, and public health administration and policy.
-According to the BLS, health care social workers earn a median annual salary of $56,750, and the need for professionals is predicted to grow by 14% over the next decade.
+According to the BLS, healthcare social workers earn a median annual salary of $50,390, and the need for professionals is predicted to grow by 9% over the next decade.

 Advanced Standing Track

 Another specialty program found at some schools is an MSW with an "advanced standing" track.
 These programs allow students who have earned bachelor's of social work (BSW) degrees from programs accredited by the Council on Social Work Education (CSWE) to apply some of their undergraduate credit hours toward the requirements for the MSW.
 The number of transferable credit hours varies by school, but often falls in the 20-26 range.
-Students are thus able to complete graduation requirements more quickly, which saves on tuition and allows them to move into the workplace sooner.
+Students can thus complete graduation requirements more quickly, saving on tuition and allowing them to move into the workplace sooner.
 Although students enrolled in advanced standing programs take fewer courses, they must still fulfill the school's requirement for 900 or more hours of fieldwork.

-All MSW programs that have been accredited by the Council on Social Work Education (CSWE) require enrollees to complete a certain number of hours of field education, also known as fieldwork, internships, or practicums.
-These internships often take place at community agencies, hospitals, and other health care facilities, where students work directly with clients or patients, assessing their needs, helping to develop treatment plans, and performing other common social work functions.
-Fieldwork gives MSW students the opportunity to gain practical, hands-on experience and challenges them to apply the theoretical knowledge they're learning in the classroom to real-world situations.
+All MSW programs accredited by the Council on Social Work Education (CSWE) require enrollees to complete a certain number of hours of field education, also known as fieldwork, internships, or practicums.
+These internships often occur at community agencies, hospitals, and other healthcare facilities, where students work directly with clients or patients, assessing their needs, helping to develop treatment plans, and performing other common social work functions.
+Fieldwork allows MSW students to gain practical, hands-on experience and challenges them to apply the theoretical knowledge they're learning in the classroom to real-world situations.
 Because all fieldwork must be completed under the supervision of experienced social workers, students also benefit from learning from other professionals.
 Students then graduate with valuable work experience to add to their resumes.

 The number of required field experience hours varies among programs but averages anywhere from 900 to 1,300 hours, which are sometimes split up over two semesters.
-For many students, this translates into working 16 to 20 hours a week, although some may work more.
-Because many practicums require students to work during typical office hours—meaning 9 a.m. to 5 p.m. on weekdays— some students may find it challenging to hold down other jobs while completing this requirement for their degree.
+This translates into working 16 to 20 hours a week for many students, although some may work more.
+Because many practicums require students to work during typical office hours — meaning 9 a.m. to 5 p.m. on weekdays — some students may find it challenging to hold down other jobs while completing this requirement for their degree.

 Many online programs have fieldwork coordinators who assist distance learning students in locating appropriate, supervised opportunities at facilities near their homes.